LPirch/dolly/README.md

 ## 🚧 Work in Progress 🚧

-The instructions for the setup are not yet complete and will be pushed until April 29th.
+The instructions for the setup are not yet complete and will be pushed until April 29th at 12:00.

 ## License